OnePageCRM/OnePageCRM.github.io/_posts/2018-11-08-show-emails.md

  **- html_content:** The content of the email (with html tags for formatting).<br/>
  **- plain_content:** The content of the email (without any formatting).<br/>
- **- type:**  The type of email (it can be email_send or bcc_email).
+ **- type:**  The type of email (it can be 'email_send' or 'bcc_email').
 The first one is for when you send an email from within [OnePageCRM](https://help.onepagecrm.com/article/386-how-to-connect-your-gmail-account-create-templates-and-send-bulk-emails), the second is when the email is captured by the email [dropbox method (BCC).](https://help.onepagecrm.com/article/187-how-to-use-email-dropbox-address)<br/>
  **- url:** This field contains a link (only when the email is of type bcc_email).
-For this type of email, the html_content is empty, and to get the content with tags it's necessary request the content from this url.
+For this type of email, the 'html_content' is empty, and to get the content with tags it's necessary to request the content from this url.

-The email layout in the OnePageCRM mobile app is a little different from the html_content in the JSON.
-We have to parse and rearrange the string html_content, in order to display it on the screen.
+The email layout in the OnePageCRM mobile app is a little different from the 'html_content' in the JSON.
+We have to parse and rearrange the string 'html_content', in order to display it on the screen.

 To show the email's content for the user, we use the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) view.
 This view is a type of web view that can show HTML tags with the correct formatting.
 Emails have text, images, font, colors and attachments - the app needs to show all of them.